 Each department has a librarian subject liaison and library staff across campus are available to help with using library materials.
 The librarians prepare subject guidesto help with finding information in that area.

 These librarians are glad to try to help.
 They can --- for example --- give specific recommendations on databases, talk about search terms, help with finding sources, and explain about library services.
 Look for the librarian's contact information.

 Click on BY SUBJECT to match by department or by subject terms.

 This directory of UT-Austin librarians identifies the librarians by their subject specialties and gives their contact information.
-They can advise on navigating library resources and also on looking for sources beyond the library.
-You are welcome to ask quick questions or for a consultation.
+We are glad to advise on navigating library resources and also on looking for sources beyond the library.
+You are welcome to ask quick questions or ask for a consultation.